Making your dream of driving around the world definitely isn’t easy – but you’re wrong if you think it’s impossible.

 The tourist industry has got its grips into a lot of cool places – adding entrance fees or requiring you to hire transportation to see the most popular spots (e.g. being required to hire a tuk-tuk AND pay a separate entry fee to see Angkor Wat in Cambodia).

-However, not all the amazing things to do and see cost money.
+However, not all the amazing things to do and see on a trip cost money.
 We find that by talking to locals and getting an insider’s opinion on the best thing to see in the area make our experience in places a lot cheaper and usually more authentic.
 For example we had a blast swimming with manatees for free in Florida, hiring our own scooter to explore Vietnam and trying out a heap of snow sports in Canada.

-Use your free time to get discounted or free tickets
+Search for discounted or free tickets

-You can save money on those touristy activities by searching for discounted tickets.
 By using websites like Groupon and LivingSocial, buying monthly or annual passes for National Parks and going to TimeShare presentations to get discounted tickets for theme parks and tourist attraction you’ll be able to save a lot of money!

 Make friends as you go